smly/ume/README.md

 Documentation
 -------------

-I have no plan to describe how to use UME in details.
+I have no plan to describe how to use this product in details.
-If you are interested in it, plase send me pull request =)
+If you are interested in it, plase send me pull request :-)